zc/htmlchecker/README.rst

 .. -> expected

-Note that the first line has a start line that begins and ends with tripple angle brackets.
+Note that the first line has a start line that begins and ends with triple angle brackets.
 This signals to the matcher that it should check the text.

 Let's create a checker: